Gluten-Free Chocolate Cake Donuts

 4.8 from 8 votes

-Indulge a little with these easy Gluten-Free Chocolate Donuts, covered in a decadent chocolate glaze.
-This is a 30-minute, double chocolate, homemade donut recipe that’s perfect to make as a breakfast treat, or for dessert!
+Indulge a little with these easy Gluten-Free Chocolate Donuts covered in a decadent chocolate glaze.
+This is a 30-minute, double-chocolate, baked donut recipe that’s perfect to make as a breakfast treat or for dessert.
+So moist, and ultra-chocolaty, but don’t forget the sprinkles–they make everything better!

 Want more gluten-free donuts?
 Try these Air Fryer Donuts or these Gluten Free Apple Cider Donuts!